Komet Sukprasert

-Komet Sukprasert (born 12 June 2000) is a Thai BMX racer.
+Komet Sukprasert (โกเมธ สุขประเสริฐ; born 12 June 2000) is a Thai BMX racer.
 A multiple-time Asian champion and medalist at the 2022 Asian Games, he was selected for the 2024 Summer Olympics.

 Career

 He won gold at the 2019 SEA Games in Tagaytay, Philippines, in both the BMX race and BMX time trial.

 He won the ACC BMX champion for the first time in August 2022 in Nilai, Malaysia, to also become his country's first Asian Champion in the discipline.
 He won a silver medal at the delayed 2022 Asian Games in Hangzhou, China in 2023.

 He won his third consecutive Asian title winning the men's elite event of the Asian BMX Continental Championships in 2024.
 He qualified for the 2024 Paris Olympic Games.
 He was subsequently selected to compete at the 2024 Summer Olympics.